 But it's getting better.
 The other side of the coin is that health insurance experts - from insurance carriers like Blue Cross/Blue Shield and MVP, the two carriers who will be offering plans on the exchange, as well as officials from Vermont Health Connect, as the health exchange is known - have been criss-crossing the state in recent weeks.
-They have been attempting to clarify and

 One such presentation took place at the Equinox Resort Friday morning, when Catherine Hamilton, a Vice President of Planning for Blue Cross, and Derek Obrey, one of the insurance carrier's exchange specialists, conducted an information sharing session and answered questions from a group of about 25 small business owners.

 At its heart, Vermont Health Connect will be a place for individuals and business owners to shop for various insurance plans on four basic levels, known as gold, silver, platinum and bronze.
 The packages of insurance vary, with the main difference being how much a buyer wants to spend on their premium or accept as a deductible.
 For example, "bronze" level products will have the lowest premium costs and the highest deductibles and out-of-pocket costs.
 Platinum products will have the highest premiums and lowest consumer cost sharing requirements.